wdwdz/personalweb/content/authors/admin/_index.md

 title: Wangda Zhu
 ---

-Wangda Zhu is a UX Researcher graduating in PhD in Human Behavior and Design at Cornell University in Spring 2023.
+Wangda Zhu is a UX Researcher graduating from PhD in Human Behavior and Design at Cornell University in Spring 2023.
 He has 1 year experience in industry and more than 5 years in academia on UX research in apps and devices with interdisciplinary teams.
 {style="text-align: justify;"}